Investigators focus on air traffic communication after a fatal Tokyo runway crash | Business

 Investigators focus on air traffic communication after a fatal Tokyo runway crash

-Investigators were focusing on communication between air traffic control and two aircraft at Tokyos Haneda Airport on Wednesday, a day after a large passenger plane and a Japanese coast guard aircraft collided on the runway and burst into flames, killing five people.The accident occurred Tuesday evening when the Japan Airlines flight 516 plane landed on one of Hanedas four runways after the coast guard aircraft a Bombardier Dash-8 had also entered, preparing to take off.An orange fireball erupted from both aircraft as the JAL plane continued down the runway covered in flames while spewing gray smoke.
+A transcript of communication between traffic control and two aircraft that collided and burst into flames at Tokyos Haneda Airport showed that only the larger Japan Airlines passenger flight was given permission to use the runway where a smaller coast guard plane was preparing for takeoff.An orange fireball erupted from both aircraft on Tuesday evening as the JAL flight 516 continued down the runway covered in flames and spewing gray smoke.

 - Country: